 Alcohol Withdrawal Timeline

 Mild, moderate and severe alcohol withdrawal duration can vary to some degree between individuals, but for the most part, the symptoms are reliable and consistent.
-Symptom onset is generally within about six to eight hours after the last drink.
+Symptom onset is generally about six to eight hours after the last drink.
 Mild and moderate withdrawal symptoms peak around 72 hours after the last drink and acute withdrawal symptoms often resolve within about one week.
-Severe withdrawal has a prolonged timeline, however, and may include incredibly dangerous, even lethal symptoms.
+However, severe withdrawal has a prolonged timeline and may include incredibly dangerous, even lethal, symptoms.

 Although there is some individual variability, a general timeline of alcohol withdrawal involves: